 Edie Graham, Assistant Director

-Callaway High School alumna Edie Graham, after doing some traveling with her Military husband, settled in New Orleans, Louisiana, where she worked as an IRA Specialist (Internal Revenue Specialist) at Capital One Bank for 11 years before transitioning to Education, where her true passion was working with kids.
-After moving back home to Jackson, Mississippi, Edie worked at Walton Elementary School as an Instructional Assistant for 2 years and as an Instructional Support Technician for 3 years.
-For the last 2 ½ years she has worked as a Program Manager/Office Manager for Ask for More Jackson where she continues working with students, teachers, and parents in the Lanier Feeder Pattern, where she feels she can truly make a difference in children’s lives.
+Callaway High School alumna Edie Graham, after doing some traveling with her Military husband, Edie settled in New Orleans where she worked as an IRS Specialist (Internal Revenue Specialist) at Capital One Bank.
+After over 20 years in banking, Ms. Graham transitioned to Education, where her true passion was working with kids.
+After moving back home to Jackson MS, Edie worked at Walton Elementary as an Instructional Assistant and as an Instructional Support Technician .
+Currently, Edie is the Assistant Director/Program Manager for Ask for More Jackson, where she continues working with students, teachers, and parents in the Lanier Feeder Pattern where she feels she can truly make a difference in children’s lives.

 board of directors

 We operate programs with the entire education community in mind in order to provide the best educational environment for every single child in the school district.
 Our approach is collaborative with those who know best: the educators, parents, and students on the ground.
 We scaffold programs to reach multiple generations in a family and lift students towards success.